EodHistoricalData/R-Library-for-financial-data-2024/README.md

 [![codecov](https://codecov.io/github/msperlin/eodhd2/graph/badge.svg?token=9Y5GNHALC4)](https://codecov.io/github/msperlin/eodhd2)
 <!-- badges: end -->

-[eodhd](https://eodhd.com/) is a private company that offers access to a set of comprehensive and high quality financial data for over 70+ exchanges across the world.
+[eodhd](https://eodhd.com/) is a private company that offers APIs to a set of comprehensive and high quality financial data for over 70+ exchanges across the world.
 This includes: